elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Think of the equivalent in English: if you were to take reads from Shakespeare, and one read was "to be or nob to be", the 6-mer "nob to" will appear rarely or not at all, whereas "not to" will be very frequent.

 This is the basis for k-mer error correction: split the reads into k-mers, count the occurrence of each k-mer, and use some logic to replace rare k-mers in reads with similar common ones.
+(Or, alternatively, discard reads with erroneous k-mers.
+This is possible because reads are so abundant that we can afford to toss out erroneous data.)

 This is also an example in which streaming is *essential*.
 As mentioned before, the number of reads can be enormous, so we don't want to store them in memory.